rchevarria/NYCEnvironCovidData/index.md

-**The following visuals show NYC's Emission Data in regards to Waste, Transportation, and Stationary measured in GHG**
+**The following visuals show NYC's Emission Data in regards to Transportation, Stationary, Waste emissions measured in GHG**